Cathay Pacific Group Orders 32 More Airbus A321neos

 • Cathay Pacific acquired HK Express, a low cost carrier based in Hong Kong, in order to expand its product offerings; HK Express exclusively flies narrow body Airbus jets

 Of the initial 32 Airbus A321neos that were ordered, 16 are going to Cathay Pacific, while 16 are going to HK Express.
-I wouldn’t be surprised if we see a similar split for the additional order that’s now being placed.
-Cathay Pacific is in a good position in that regard, as the airline can order these planes now, and later decide which carrier to allocate the planes to, based on market conditions.
+I wouldn’t be surprised if we see a similar split for the additional order that has now been placed.
+Cathay Pacific is in a good position in that regard, as the airline can order these planes now, and later decide which carrier to allocate the Airbus jets to, based on market conditions.

 In addition to flying Airbus A320neos and A321neos, HK Express also has five A320s and 11 A321s (the non-neo version).
 I have to imagine those planes will eventually be replaced, and therefore presumably at least half of these planes will go to HK Express, if not more.